 - Practice Good Oral Hygiene – We already mentioned this one, but it is always worth repeating.
-The single best way to avoid developing sensitive teeth and most other oral health issues is to brush and floss daily and regularly see a dentist.
+The single best way to avoid developing sensitive teeth and most other oral health issues are to brush and floss daily and regularly see a dentist.

-- Don’t Brush Too Hard – You don’t need to apply pressure in order to use your tooth brush effectively.
+- Don’t Brush Too Hard – You don’t need to apply pressure in order to use your toothbrush effectively.
 Focus on getting every part of your teeth or gums, and avoid brushing more often than your dentist recommends.

 - Avoid Acidic Foods – Foods with high acidity like fruit juice, vinegar, and soft drinks can wear away your enamel.
 Consume them in moderation.

 - Avoid Grinding Your Teeth – For most people, this is inadvertent.
 Ask your dentist for a mouth guard you can wear while you sleep.

 - Use Fluoridated Products – The fluoride in toothpaste and mouthwash helps to strengthen the enamel.

 - Use a Sensitivity Toothpaste – These special kinds of toothpaste have been specifically designed for people with sensitive teeth.
 They help to relieve sensitivity and repair the affected areas.
 They are widely available over the counter.